btemplep/authzee/docs/specification.md

 - The definition's `identity_type` is unique among identity definitions
 - The definition schema's base type is "object"

-If an error occurs when validating an identity definition, a critical, `definition` type [Error](#errors) should be returned/raised.
+If an error occurs when validating an identity definition, a `definition` type [Error](#errors) should be returned/raised.

 ## Resource Definitions